Thank you! Your submission has been received!

 Docker's subsidiary tools handle all the tasks related to container orchestration, from load balancing to networking, making it the industry's primary choice, besides being the established reference technology.

 But this self-sufficiency has its shortcomings.
 Though it is a powerful system to run and create containers in all of its stages of development, other tools have difficulties interacting with it.
-As many other specialized tools for specific tasks started to pop up in recent years, Docker became a starting point for many developers who assigned some of the operations to other more lightweight platforms and tools.
+As many other specialised tools for specific tasks started to pop up in recent years, Docker became a starting point for many developers who assigned some of the operations to other more lightweight platforms and tools.

 blue arrow to the left